Join Seabreeze on an epic adventure around a tree!

 - fake volumetric lighting ("god rays")

-Additionally, the background image has been created from scratch in 3Ds Max (note the clouds - it is not a photo) and rendered with VRay (final image took around 9 hours to render).
+Additionally, the background image has been created from scratch in 3Ds Max and took VRay 9 hours to render.